Do you want to go on a cruise as a plus size person but have concerns?

 In most cases, you’ll walk down a ramp and then step down into the tender boat.
 Staff members are trained to help guide people on and off the moving tender.

 Take your time and accept the help that is being offered!
 Remember the staff is trained to help people of all sizes, ages, and abilities.

 Weight Limits On Cruise Excursions

 Unfortunately, there isn’t a lot of information provided about the accessibility for plus size people during group excursions.

-While you can do some research and call the cruise line for additional information, there will always be unknowns when it comes to weight limits on cruise excursions and inclusive seating options.
+There will always be unknowns when it comes to weight limits on cruise excursions and inclusive seating options.

 Amanda and Jimmy share some frustrations with cruise excursions during the podcast recording at the bottom of this article.

 Rather than going on an excursion planned via the cruise line, Amanda and Jimmy almost always do their own excursions.